 MHA may make reimbursement payments retroactively or prospectively.
 In the event that MHA chooses to make the reimbursement payments retroactively, MHA will allow a family to request a hardship exemption from the quarterly payments if it results in a financial hardship for the family.
-If a family receives a hardship exemption, then MHA may either reimburse the family on a monthly basis or it may make prospective payments to the family, on a quarterly basis.
+If a family receives a hardship exemption, either MHA may reimburse the family on a monthly basis or it may make prospective payments to the family, on a quarterly basis.